USAFrenzy/Dynamic-Weather-Effects/README.md

     - Run ```git submodule update --init --recursive```
     - Run ```git submodule update --recursive --remote```
 - This Way You'll See The Updated Framework In Your Download Without Having To Go Clone That Repo
+    - When Building The Plugin Source Code, Follow The Directions On That Page - You Won't Have </br>
+      To Run The Git Submodule Update Commands Again And Can Just ```cmake -B build -S .``` </br> From The Root Directory
     - The Plugin Source Code Will Be Found Under ```SKSE/PluginSrc``` Directory
     - The Scripts Source Code Will Be Found Under ```Source/Scripts``` Directory